How to shape your eyebrows

 A feminine eyebrow shape, with a high arch, can help take any CD or TG makeover to the next level.
 This style eyebrow is VERY feminizing to ones face.
 Learning some methods on how to master this look will come in handy for many ladies out there.
 Plus, with the big eye brown trend going on right now, you don’t want to be caught with poorly maintained eyebrows.

 Trimming: This method isn’t really a way to shape your eyebrows but, it maintains your overly long lashes.
 Trimming your brows is a simple process and can help define and perfect your eyebrow shape.
 You can ask a professional to do this at the salon while your getting tweezed or waxed.
-If your feeling brave you can preform it on yourself with some helpful guidance.
-Once again, I would look up some videos online to see how many others preform this.
+If you’re feeling brave you can perform it on yourself with some helpful guidance.
+Once again, I would look up some videos online to see how many others perform this.
 But, all it requires are some small scissors and a little comb.

-First, comb your hairs directly up towards your hair line.
+First, comb your hairs directly up towards your hairline.
 Once you do this, cut the uneven hairs.
 Make sure not to trim too close to the top of your brows.
 I recommend keeping some length between your cut and the top of your brow.
-After, comb hair back in the normal direction and your done.
+Afterward, comb hair back in the normal direction and you are done.

 Coloring in eyebrows: This is another great way to shape your eyebrows.
-For people with overly plucked or naturally thin eyebrows this method is for you.
+For people with overly plucked or naturally thin eyebrows, this method is for you.
 Thick dramatic brows are all the rage right now, and people with dainty eyebrows can’t complete.
 Well, now they can!
 Many beauty lines are coming out with tons of eyebrow pencils, colors, and fillers today.
-It is super easy to find your shade and get to filling.
-It is a simple and risk-less method as well, if you don’t like how it turns out get a makeup remover pad and start over.
+It is super easy to find your shade and get to the filling.
+It is a simple and risk-less method as well.
+If you don’t like how it turns out, get a makeup remover pad and start over.
 You could even use some eye shadows if it matches close enough to your hair color.
-However, with this method you still need to wax or pluck your overgrown, unwanted hairs away.
-The filling is to define or widen your occurring shape you already have.
+However, with this method, you still need to wax or pluck your overgrown, unwanted hairs away.
+The filling is to define or widen the occurring shape you already have.

 Most common products we know of are Mehron Modeling Wax and Crayolin Eyebrow Wax.
 These products are very similar in appearance and use.
 They both appear as white wax and when worked between the fingers, the wax becomes pliable, making it easy to smear on.
-Next, you use a Fixative or cosmetic Sealer on top which usually comes in a nail-polish type bottle and is applied using a nail-polish type brush.
+Next, you use a Fixative or cosmetic Sealer on top which usually comes in a nail polish type bottle and is applied using a nail-polish type brush.
 Again, Mehron and Crayolin both have excellent products.
 Now is time to use your beard concealer.
-After apply foundation and apply powder.
+Apply foundation and then apply powder.
 Now the desired eyebrow shape needs to be sketched on using a good quality eyebrow pencil.

 If after the ideal shape has been drawn on there are still some tell-tale signs of the old brow, then use Mehron’s Clown White and more foundation to blend in, finishing with powder again.
 Whilst the effect from a mirror 12 inches away may not seem the most subtle, once your wig and full makeover are in place, you will be amazed at the effect you can create – a new ‘you’ will literally emerge before your very eyes.